Maori Language Act 1987

-The Māori Language Act 1987 was a piece of legislation passed by the Parliament of New Zealand that gave official language status to the Māori language (te reo Māori), and gave speakers a right to use it in legal settings such as courts.
+The Māori Language Act 1987 (Te Ture mō te Reo Māori 1987) was a piece of legislation passed by the Parliament of New Zealand that gave official language status to the Māori language (te reo Māori), and gave speakers a right to use it in legal settings such as courts.
 It also established the Māori Language Commission, initially called Te Komihana Mo Te Reo Maori, to promote the language and provide advice on it.
 The law was enacted as the Maori Language Act 1987 and originally written without macrons.
 It was repealed by section 48 of the Māori Language Act 2016.

 Context

 The act was the result of years of campaigning by Māori, particularly those involved in the Māori protest movement.
 It was also the result of shifts in thinking about the Treaty of Waitangi.
 By the mid-1980s, the treaty had acquired increased relevance thanks primarily to the Waitangi Tribunal.
 The act was passed at least in part as a response to Waitangi Tribunal finding that the Māori language was a taonga (treasure or valued possession) under the Treaty of Waitangi.
 The act also drew on a number of international precedents, primarily the Bord na Gaeilge Act 1978 of Ireland, which is cited several times in the legislation, but also the Welsh Language Act 1967 of the United Kingdom, which enabled the use of the Welsh language in Welsh court proceedings.

 Despite the act, Māori does not have the same status under law as English.
 For example, tax records must be kept in English unless the Commissioner of Internal Revenue agrees otherwise.